TheNeuralNomad/trigonometry-intution/README.md

 - Quadrant II → sin +, cos -, tan -
 - Quadrant III → sin -, cos -, tan +
 - Quadrant IV → sin -, cos +, tan -

+## My Understanding

+Earlier, I used to memorize trigonometric values.

+But now I understand that:
+- cosθ represents horizontal movement
+- sinθ represents vertical movement

+So the values are not random—they come from geometry and position on the unit circle.